What are Chemical Peels?

 You will need to arrange for someone to drive you home and help you out for a day or two if you are having a phenol or deeper TCA peel.
 You probably won’t need any extra assistance if you’re having an AHA peel or superficial TCA peel.

-Where will you peel be performed?
+Where will me chemical peel be performed?

 Most chemical peels may be safely performed in the office.
 Dr. Duboys may want you to stay overnight in a facility or hospital if other cosmetic procedures are performed simultaneously.